bogind/QgisGifClicker/README.md

 # QGIS GIF Clicker Plugin

-This plugin plays a selected when you click on the map using the Pan Map tool when it is enabled After installation, add the **GIFs toolbar** to your workspace to enable GIFs and select between teh available GIFs.
+This plugin plays a selected when you click on the map using the Pan Map tool when it is enabled After installation, add the **GIFs toolbar** to your workspace to enable GIFs and select between the available GIFs.
+Using the 'Add Custom GIF' button will open a dialog that will allow you to add your own GIFs to the list.

 ### Disclaimer